bitwave-tv/bitwave-media-server/README.md

 # Bitwave Media Server

-An RTMP ingestion server + API server packaged as docker containers for managing and controlling streams, restreams, and archives on bitwave.tv
+An RTMP ingestion server + API server packaged as docker containers for managing and controlling streams, restreams, and archives.

+This is the backbone of livestreaming for [bitwave.tv]

+Utilizing tech such as NGINX, ffmpeg, node.js, and docker.

 ## Commands

 Updating Server:
+(an easier method is available via [server-scritps](/server-scripts))

 ```bash
 docker pull bitwavetv/bms-api-server:latest